Perfecto-Quantum/Quantum-Starter-Kit/DOC/stepByStepIntelliJ.md

 Please follow these steps:

-* Click on the small arrow in the top rigth frame
+* Click on the small arrow in the top right frame
 * Press the + and select Maven
 * Set the name and save it
  ![test](image/exeConf.png)

  **Press the Green Button**
-The script should be executed on the device in the clould.
+The script should be executed on the device in the cloud.